Taliesin (studio): Taliesin I

+Architecture and layout

-The Taliesin house had three sections: a long section on the east, which held the residential wing (where Wright and Borthwick lived); a long section on the west, which held the agricultural wing; and a section connecting these two, the office wing.
+Taliesin I was composed of several partially detached structures in an "L"-shaped arrangement, which were connected by pergolas.
+There were three sections: a long section on the east, which held the residential wing (where Wright and Borthwick lived); a long section on the west, which held the agricultural wing; and an office wing connecting the two other sections.
+To the southwest of the main complex was a courtyard; there were stables, service functions, servants' quarters, and a garage across the courtyard.
+The one-story complex was accessed by a road leading up the hill to the rear of the building.
+The estate gateway was on County Road C, just west of Wisconsin Road 23.
+Iron entry gates were flanked by limestone piers capped with planter urns.

+A porte-cochère or loggia, above the main entrance of the living quarters, provided shelter for visiting automobiles.
+The residential wing included a bedroom and a combined living–dining room, which protruded from the corner of the hill on two sides.
 The office wing held the drafting studio and workroom, and an apartment for the head draftsman.
 This apartment may have originally been intended for Wright's mother.
 Typical of a Prairie School design, the house was, as Wright described, "low, wide, and snug."
 As with most of his houses, Wright designed the furniture.
-The one-story complex was accessed by a road leading up the hill to the rear of the building.
-The estate gateway was on County Road C, just west of Wisconsin Road 23.
-Iron entry gates were flanked by limestone piers capped with planter urns.

 Wright chose yellow limestone for the house from a quarry of outcropping ledges on a nearby hill.
 Local farmers helped Wright move the stone up the Taliesin hill.
 Stones were laid in long, thin ledges, evoking the natural way that they were found in the quarry and across the Driftless Area.
 Plaster for the interior walls was mixed with sienna, giving the finished product a golden hue.
 This caused the plaster to resemble the sand on the banks of the nearby Wisconsin River.
 The outside plaster walls were similar, but mixed with cement, resulting in a grayer color.
 Windows were placed so that sun could come through openings in every room at every point of the day.
 Wright chose not to install gutters so that icicles would form in winter.
-Shingles on the gradually-pitched roof were designed to weather to a silver-grey color, matching the branches of nearby trees.
-A porte-cochère was built over the main entrance of the living quarters to provide shelter for visiting automobiles.
+The hip roof had a wood frame with shingles made of cedar; the shingles were intended to weather to a silver-grey color, matching the branches of nearby trees.
 The finished house measured approximately 12000 sqft of enclosed space.